netdata/netdata/collectors/systemd-journal.plugin/README.md

 When you send `systemd` journal logs to Loki, even if you use the `relabel_rules` argument to `loki.source.journal` with a JSON format, you need to specify which of the fields from journald you want inherited by Loki.
+This means you need to know the most important fields beforehand.
-This means you loose all the flexibility `systemd` journal provides:
+At the same time you loose all the flexibility `systemd` journal provides:
 **indexing on all fields and all their values**.

 Loki generally assumes that all logs are like a table.
 All entries in a stream share the same